bigbounce/spin-torsion cosmology research program

 Read PDFDetails →target: Physical Review D

-Read PDFDetails →target: MNRAS (or A&A)
+Read PDFDetails →target: The Astronomical Journal

 What’s new here